erwinqxy/sanity_test/README.md

+# Sanity Test
+This project serves as a repository for me to test out differenet ideas/implementation on a Sanity project.

 # Sanity Blogging Content Studio

 Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.